intellisphe/resources/v2/sphereapi.md

 3. **FETCH**: Upon successful query completion, retrieve the data in pages by making requests to `blocklogs/query/{QUERY_EXECUTION_ID}/data`.
 Continue this process until all results have been returned, ensuring to include the `next_token` in the request body when it is available.

 ## Python Code for the Algorithm
+The following code is copied from a sample script in [Sphere github repo](https://github.com/intellisphe/resources/tree/main/v2).
+Refer to the [README file](https://github.com/intellisphe/resources/blob/main/v2/README.pdf) for more information on how to use the script.

 ```python
 def getDataAsync(api, timestamp_start, timestamp_end):